Buenos Aires Buenos Aires Fd, Argentina Travel Guide

 Buenos Aires accommodates various budget levels with smart planning.

-Cook some meals in hostel kitchens, eat street food (choripán, panchos), empanadas, and affordable pizzas.
-Focus on free walking tours (tip guides), parks, Recoleta Cemetery (free entry), Plaza de Mayo, Obelisco, and El Ateneo Grand Splendid.
+Make some of your own food in hostel kitchens, eat street food (choripán, panchos), empanadas, and affordable pizzas.
+Focus on no-cost walking tours (tip guides), parks, Recoleta Cemetery (free entry), Plaza de Mayo, Obelisco, and El Ateneo Grand Splendid.
 Look for budget-friendly milongas for tango.

 Stay in boutique hostels (private rooms) or mid-range hotels.
 Mix public transport with occasional ride-shares (Uber/Cabify) or taxis.
 Dine at bodegones and mid-range parrillas.
 Seek menú ejecutivo for lunch.
 Attend a standard tango show, take some paid tours, and enjoy day trips to Tigre or Colonia del Sacramento.
 Visit several museums.